lightning/bolts/11-payment-encoding.md

 of the hashed description in `h` available through some unspecified means, which SHOULD be a complete description of the purpose of the payment.

+A writer MAY include one `x` field.

-A writer MAY include one `x` field, which SHOULD use the minimum `data_length` possible.
+A writer MAY include one `c` field, which MUST be set to the minimum `cltv_expiry` it will accept for the last HTLC in the route.

+A writer SHOULD use the minimum `data_length` possible for `x` and `c` fields.

 A writer MAY include one `n` field, which MUST be set to the public key used to create the `signature`.